thatarchguy/KevinLawDotInfo/content/resume.md

 - Deployments to production **hundreds of times** per day
 - Cookiecutter project templates for Engineering team to use, including importable modules for Gitlab-CI
 - Developed **Push-Button Kubernetes Clusters** using Terraform, and GitOps
-- Created Push-Button Environments to stand up the entire platform in new AWS accounts using Terragrunt, Terraform, and GitOps
+- Created Push-Button Environments to stand up the entire platform in new AWS accounts using **Terragrunt, Terraform, and GitOps**
+- Wrote API in Golang for keeping metadata of all environments for CI consumption
 - Wrote **Golang** application to generate Terraform from a yaml specification
 - Wrote various Pulumi modules for Pulumi's Automation API for self-service infrastructure
 - Developed an **Internal Developer Platform** using Spotify's Backstage
+- Service Discovery and shared configuration using **Consul**
 - Supported a rapidly growing team through **metrics driven automation**

 **Dell SecureWorks** | Counter Threat Unit | **June 2015 - June 2018**<br>